-Are you experiencing some weird and wonderful breast changes in pregnancy?
+Are you experiencing some weird and wonderful breast changes during pregnancy?

 Your hormones will affect every part of your pregnant body including your breasts.
 These changes help your body prepare for your new baby.

 Don’t worry they won’t happen all at once.
 Over 9 months you’ll see some subtle and some obvious changes to your breasts.
 Just like during puberty, these changes are quite unpredictable and at the mercy of your genetics.

 Let’s explore the changes you may see in your mamas.